BlueComet4314/Thermometry-Sensor-Instructions/README.md

 Once the entire distillaiton column is completed, Gaseous Xenon will be pumped into the main chamber (where the Thermosiphon is located) inside of a smaller enclosed space.
 This is attached directly below the thermosiphon.

 PT100 sensors are screwed into specific places on the thermosiphon.
 To test, we used PT100 sensor blocks used by a different experiment - LZ.
-We compared the new PT100s (RTDs) to the previous ones - with the knowledge that LZ's worked - in order to discern any unusual readings from the new PT100s
+We compared the new PT100s (RTDs) to the previous ones - with the knowledge that LZ's worked - in order to discern any unusual readings from the new PT100s.

+### ***Note***

+When installing RTDs (or anything) inside of the distillation column, it is a good idea to clean with ethanol on kimwipes.

 There are two PT100's from LZ, and four PT100s from nEXO.
 From now on, I will label the new PT100s as RTD, and the old RTDs as LZ.
 They are labeled on the Thermosiphon as shown: